johnppederson/pydft-qmmm/example/case_1/README.md

 variables, and the difference of these distances is subject an umbrella potential centered at zero.
 The coordination of water hydrogens about the chlorine atoms is also tracked as a collective variable.
 All files needed to run this case are in this case directory.
+Running this case requires installation of the [PLUMED](https://github.com/plumed/plumed2) package and its Python wrappers.

 How to Run
 ----------